Volodymyr156/AdvHomeworks/README.md

 # Python Homeworks
 ## Hi there!

-This is a repository I made to show a teacher my homeworks.
+This is a repository I made to show my teacher homeworks.
 Hope that you will find it interesting or even handy.